Skip to Main Content

 This paper will bring you up to date on current methods being used and how the courts have created new wrinkles in the applications of the ADA in the disability income benefits area.

 II.
-IDENTIFYING AN ADA VIOLATION INVOLVING DISABILTY BENEFITS
+IDENTIFYING AN ADA VIOLATION INVOLVING DISABILITY BENEFITS

 The new EEOC Guidance probably resulted from discussion in cases such as EEOC v.
 Staten Island Savings Bank, 207 F.3d 144 (2d Cir.2000).
 In that case, the Court stated that in determining whether long term disability plans violated the ADA by providing different disability benefits for mental and physical disabilities, it would not defer to EEOC informal guidance on application of the ADA to health insurance, where interim guidance stated that it addressed only health insurance and did not address application of the ADA to other types of fringe benefits such as disability insurance.
 The Court further stated that the interim guidance was in tension with an interpretive guidance published in the Code of Federal Regulations.

 In 42 U.S.C.
-12112(b)(2), it provides that an employer cannot discriminate against a qualified applicant or employee through a contractual arrangement with an insurer which in turn œprovides fringe benefits to an employee. Congress recognized the risk assessment and costs associated with the operation of a welfare benefit plans, which provide long term disability benefits.
+12112(b)(2), provides that an employer cannot discriminate against a qualified applicant or employee through a contractual arrangement with an insurer which in turn provides fringe benefits to an employee.
+Congress recognized the risk assessment and costs associated with the operation of welfare benefit plans, which provide long-term disability benefits.
 Thus, disability distinctions were allowed under the employee benefit plans, so long as they were based on sound actuarial data and reasonable experience.

 Because the Guidance is issued to the EEOC field offices, it provides instruction to investigators on how to evaluate benefit claim disability discrimination.
 It also provides instruction to the attorney to enforce the guidance against an uncooperative investigator.
 The Guidance also now serves as persuasive logic for the courts, when rendering decisions in disability benefit cases.